-- Guild promotes affordable lending by providing low-down payment assistance programs and offering a wide range of loan products that provide access to credit to low- and moderateincome households. - Guild is a market leader and local expert in low-to-moderate income lending in underserved areas based on median income and concentration of minority populations.
+- Guild promotes affordable lending by providing low-down payment assistance programs and offering a comprehensive array of loan products that provide access to credit to low-and moderate-income households. - Guild is a market leader and local expert in low-to-moderate income lending in underserved areas based on median income and concentration of minority populations.
 Guild offers first time homebuyer products that emphasize financial education and homeownership counseling aimed at promoting sustainable homeownership. - Guild hosts affordable lending educational seminars throughout the country, focused on sustainable lending opportunities and access to credit for low-to-moderate income buyers and families in underserved markets. - Guild and several of its employees have been recognized for achievements in diversity and affordable lending.
-Recent awards and recognition include: - Bankrate's "Best Mortgage Lenders for First-Time Homebuyers of 2021" - Money.com's "Best Mortgage Company for First-Time Homebuyers" for 2021 - Forbes "Best for First-Time Homebuyers" for 2021 - 2021 Freddie Mac Home Possible RISE Award in the HFA Advantage® Volume category - Guild offers energy efficient lending programs that help borrowers save money on their utility bills by enabling them to responsibly finance energy efficient improvements on their homes. - Guild offers loan options for mortgages on factory-built homes that are made using less waste and constructed to offer increased energy efficiencies.
+Recent awards and recognition include: - Bankrate's "Best Mortgage Lenders for First-Time Homebuyers of 2022" - Money.com's "Best Mortgage Company for First-Time Homebuyers" for 2022 - Forbes "Best for First-Time Homebuyers" for 2022 - Business Insider's "Best Mortgage Lenders for First-Time Homebuyers" for 2022 - 2022 Freddie Mac Home Possible RISE Award in the HFA Advantage® Volume category. - Guild offers energy efficient lending programs that help borrowers save money on their utility bills by enabling them to responsibly finance energy efficient improvements on their homes. - Guild offers loan options for mortgages on factory-built homes that are made using less waste and constructed to offer increased energy efficiencies.